We seek to address financial and non-financial constraints faced by women-owned/led small and medium enterprises in developing countries.

 The founding financial contributors are: Australia, Canada, China, Denmark, Germany, Japan, the Netherlands, Norway, the Russian Federation, Saudi Arabia, Republic of Korea, the United Arab Emirates, the United Kingdom and the United States.
-These 14 governments have committed over $340 million to launch the facility’s activities.
+These governments have committed $354 million to date.